wallymathieu/visualfsharp/examples/fsconcepts.md

 *(A natural representation for type classes in .NET)*

-Claudio Russo, Matt Windsor
+Claudio Russo, Matt Windsor, Don Syme, James Clarke, Rupert Horlick

 ---

-# Abstract:
+## Abstract:

 Type classes are an immensely popular and productive feature of Haskell.

-Really.
+*Really!*

 It turns out that they have a natural and efficient representation in .NET that is:
 * type preserving (no yucky erasure)
-* performant (exploits Generic's USP: run-time code specialiation)
+* efficient (exploits Generic's USP: run-time code specialiation)
 * essentially free (zero CLR changes required)

-It promises easy, safe and completely optional cross-language interoperation.
+Our encoding provides safe and optional cross-language interoperation.

-This paves the way for the extension of C# (VB, F# etc.) with Haskell style type classes.
+This paves the way for the extension of C#, F# etc. with Haskell style type classes.

-For C#, we call them *concepts*, as a nod to C++ and its (abandoned) but related *concepts*.
+For C#, we call them *concepts*, as a nod to C++ *concepts*.

-For F# we call them *traits* (Don's preference).
+For F#, we call them *traits* (Don's preference).

 ---

-#  Background: Haskell Type Classes
+##  Background: Haskell Type Classes

 Haskell's *type classes* are a powerful abstraction mechanism for describing generic algorithms applicable to types that have distinct representations but common interfaces.